packit/packit.dev/posts/project-mycorrhiza/index.md

 of idea or kind of a temporary working group to see about the future goals of Packit and how the Packit dashboard fits into the Fedora service ecosystem.
 The Mycorrhiza name itself will only stick around for the duration of this investigation and alignment.
 Once it is done we will likely drop or change it.
+2. Kicks off integration tests through [Testing Farm](https://testing-farm.io/).

 ### Fedora packaging ecosystem